berna1995/htb-writeups/Busqueda/README.md

 The *full-checkup* command seems to have some sort of problem, hard to figure out for now.

-Going into firefox and browsing the gitea instance I didn't found much, even if logged in with cody user, I decided to login as admin but I didn't know the password so i jumped into the database.
+Going into firefox and browsing the gitea instance I didn't find much, even if logged in with cody user.
+I decided to login as admin but I didn't know the password so I decided to jump into the database.

 ```console
 svc@busqueda:~$ mysql -h 127.0.0.1 -u root --password jI86kGUuj87guWr3RyF